practicalli/blog-cryogen/content/md/posts/clojure-which-execution-option-to-use.md

 ```

-> Minimise installs between computers by placing the `.clojure/tools` directory in version control.
-It would be great to have antq also update tools aliases to their latest versions as it does with other aliases (assuming this doesn't already happen).
+> antq is useful for updating the libraries used in the user wide aliases.
+Something to test is if antq can also help keep tools up to date.

 Example tools include